sagemath/trac_to_gh/Issue 724.md

 # Issue 724: graph6 parsing does not throw an error when the string is the wrong size.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/724

 Original creator: jason